 3. Children with Autism and ADHD, most of the time.
 Kids with these diagnoses often have sensory issues or needs, but not always.
 However, poor attention, communication, sleep, socialization, and eating can all be improved with a sensory diet.
 If you haven’t tried sensory activities with your child before, and they have one of these diagnoses, I would highly recommend doing so!
 You may see amazing results, I’ve personally witnessed them many times myself!

 For some kids, a part of their sensory diet might mean regularly scheduled activities, like in our earlier example.
 Your child’s sensory diet may be fairly regimented with a specific schedule every day, or it may mean offering sensory diet activities as they’re needed, like when you notice your child is overwhelmed by a noisy environment you offer them headphones.
 It really looks different in every home, as it should!

 Remember, that the activities I’ve shared in this post are just a few small examples, among hundreds, probably thousands, which is where the overwhelm can start to come in.
-Don’t let that overwhelm in though, because I will be sharing lots of sensory diet activities in my next post to get you started, two weeks from now.
-You can follow along now by signing up here so you don’t miss it and you’ll get an email when that post goes live.
-Plus, when you sign up you’ll score the free Sensory Red Flags Printable!
+Don’t let that overwhelm in though, because I have over 100 sensory diet activities in this post, and it will be a perfect place to get started.

-For now, its important to understand that the essence of the sensory diet is helping your child get the sensory input they need when they need it.
+Most important point from this post though is to understand that the essence of the sensory diet is helping your child get the sensory input they need when they need it.
 Keeping that mind, when you can figure out and understand what your child’s sensory needs are, well, that is what makes a sensory diet very manageable.
 In fact, it just becomes a way of life because your’re helping your child in small, somewhat routine ways, the same way you would make sure their teeth are brushed or helped them with their homework.

 ***A Special Surprise***